COUNSELING | FREQUENTLY ASKED QUESTIONS

 In some cases a combination of medication and therapy is the right course of action.
 Working with your medical doctor you can determine what’s best for you.
 It is well established that the long-term solution to mental and emotional problems and the pain they cause cannot be solved solely by medication.
 Instead of just treating the symptom, therapy addresses the cause of our distress and the behavior patterns that curb our progress.
 You can best achieve sustainable growth and a greater sense of well-being with an integrative approach to wellness.

 Yes, we accept most medical insurances, including Medi-Cal.
-We will be your insurance directly and your insurance will send you an explanation of benefits.
+We will bill your insurance directly and your insurance will send you an explanation of benefits.
 Any Co-payment is due at time of service.

 In general, the law protects the confidentiality of all communications between a client and psychotherapist.
 No information is disclosed without prior written permission from the client.